 2. Healthier eggs

-Since the chooks are raised with an organic diet, the eggs have more vitamin A, E, Omega 3 and beta carotene.
+Since the chooks are raised with an organic diet, the eggs have more vitamins A, E, Omega 3, and beta carotene.

 3. Delicious eggs

-Fresh eggs are tastier than eggs from the supermarket where these eggs has been sitting for days in the market plus the transportation period.
+Fresh eggs are tastier than eggs from the supermarket where these eggs have been sitting for days in the market plus the transportation period.

 4. Usable compost chicken poop